Perched on top of High Rock Mountain, the clubhouse overlooks High Rock Lake with a breathtaking, panoramic, 100-mile view on a clear day.

-To reserve the clubhouse, check Events Calendar on our website to see if the clubhouse is available.
+To reserve the clubhouse, check the Events Calendar on our website to see if the clubhouse is available.
 If it is, contact Bill Conrad at (336) 250-1651 or email the Recreational Facilities Committee (RFC) to make sure there are no date conflicts.
-Next download from our Downloads page: Application for Clubhouse Reservation Agreement and Clubhouse Rules/Standards.
-Fill out the forms; give them to Bill Conrad (contact information on the application) or a member of the RFC in person, or mail them to the RFC.
+Next, download from our Downloads page: the appropriate application (one or three-day) and Clubhouse Rules and Standards.
+Once you have completed the forms, give them to Bill Conrad or a member of the RFC in person, or mail them to the RFC.

-When the clubhouse is reserved for a private event, you may use the pool, hot tub, and tennis/pickleball courts; however, the clubhouse deck is considered part of the rental agreement and is not available for general use while the private event is in progress.
+When the clubhouse is reserved for a private event, residents may still use the pool, hot tub, and tennis/pickleball courts; however, the clubhouse deck is considered part of the rental agreement and is not available for general use while the private event is in progress.

 Pool and Hot Tub